MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 7.3.1.
 Type Event

-**Description:** Event class is used to describe information structure used for notification.
+**Description:** Event class is used to describe the information structure used for notification.
 <table id="T_Event">
     <thead style="font-weight:bold;">
         <tr>